-Burbank dentist can choose a special protection for your teeth during sleep.
+Burbank dentists can choose special protection for your teeth during sleep.
 If stress causes this symptom, consult your dentist and the doctor about the possibilities to reduce your stress.
-You may be offered to be counseled by a psychologist, a special exercise program, or taking medication if you have a sleep disorder.
+You may be offered to be counseled by a psychologist, a special exercise program, or take medication if you have a sleep disorder.

 If you do not tackle the grinding of teeth in time, such complications can arise: